 Day 1 – Explore Cairns

 Arrive in Cairns and head to your hotel, hostel or wherever you are staying to check-in and drop your bags off.
-If you’re arriving at the airport, it is best to book transport to the city in advance but if you haven’t, the airport is small enough that it is easy to find one of the several shuttle bus desks to book something there.
+If you are flying into Cairns, check out Skyscanner to compare the best flights for you.
+When you arrive at the airport, it is best to book transport to the city in advance but if you haven’t, the airport is small enough that it is easy to find one of the several shuttle bus desks to book something there.

 Be careful when doing this though to be very clear about where you are heading.
 They should drop you off close to if not right outside your accommodation however the last time I was there we asked to go to the city centre and were dropped off miles away from our hostel.
 We then had to walk the rest of the way in sweaty, humid conditions carrying all our luggage which we weren’t prepared for at all.
 It wasn’t a bad walk since it was through a park and along the esplanade so it didn’t ruin our trip but it was quite a long walk.